 For design related projects, there’s the crowdsourced model and leading the forefront in that category is 99Designs and DesignCrowd (reviews below).
 Where you can submit a project, such as a logo or a website, and dozens of designers submit designs and the winner is selected by you.
 This is a win/win for businesses and talented designers.
 Keep in mind that only the selected winner is paid, thus freelancers considering this platform should make sure they have the skills necessary to win enough contests to generate a respectable hourly rate.
 We’ve tested and went in-depth on both companies, see our 99Designs review here and DesignCrowd review here.
 Overall, if you have a design related project this is by far the best option.
 For freelancers, the best ones are getting paid.
 For businesses, you’re getting the best designs – or your money back.

 Unfortunately, you can’t crowdsource web development.
 Thus you’re going to have to find a talented developer that you can trust.
 That’s where it gets interesting.
 I believe that the majority of complaints towards Upwork are from businesses who are trying to hire for under $10/hr.
 Seriously, what are you expecting when software developers average a salary of over $100k?
 It tech savvy cities like Silicon Valley, $150k-$250k isn’t atypical.
-Most people look for development are non-technical, thus you don’t understand code… and now you’re looking overseas where you’re introducing another language barrier.
+Most people that look for software development are non-technical, thus you don’t understand code… and now you’re looking overseas where you’re introducing another language barrier.
 Most of the time, it’s disaster waiting to happen.
 If you go the Upwork route, start your search for developers within the $20-50/hr range… or breakdown tasks into milestones (refer to the aforementioned guide).
 Another route you can take is to use TopTal, a marketplace of designers and developers featuring “the top 3% of freelance talent.”
 Similar to the reason why top developers head to Silicon Valley, the best head to TopTal.
 Why?
 Because your clientele is thinking about value over price.

-As a digital marketing consultant (SorianoMedia) based in the United States, we have a higher cost of living than developing countries – I tend to stay away from Freelancer and Upwork as a contractor.
+As a former marketing consultant based in the United States, we have a higher cost of living than developing countries – I tend to stay away from Freelancer and Upwork as a contractor.
 The only time I use them is to locate companies who are posting jobs out of my region (Las Vegas), businesses tend to appreciate a local contractor and are more apt to hire if I can explain to them in a local setting why I’m better than the other applicants who are offering services as low as $2/hr.
 And when it comes to marketing and SEO, you should really be thinking about value, not price.
 Whether it’s $100/hr, or $5/hr, you don’t want to pay someone to twiddle their thumbs.
 Marketing and SEO is an investment, which should have a ROI.
 When looking for a marketing or SEO consultant, look for one who can convey their thoughts on how they’re going to help achieve a ROI versus someone who’s selling selling their services for their time.